National Palace of Culture: Works of art

-The NDK is a natural home to over 80 monumental works of art - paintings, sculptures, mosaics, murals, woodcarvings and metal works, created especially for the interior of the Palace by leading Bulgarian artists from the second half of the twentieth century.
+The NDK houses more than 80 monumental works of art, including paintings, mosaics, sculptures, murals, woodcarvings and metal works created especially for the building by Bulgarian artists.

-In the main building of the NDK there are works of art by some of the most established Bulgarian master artists – Dechko Uzunov, Marin Vurbanov, Svetlin Roussev, Pavel Koychev, Teofan Sokerov, Anton Donchev, Dimitur Kirov, Ivan Kirkov, Hristo Stefanov, Galin Malakchiev and others.
+In the main building there are works by Bulgarian artists such as Dechko Uzunov, Marin Varbanov, Svetlin Roussev, Pavel Koychev, Teofan Sokerov, Anton Donchev, Dimitar Kirov, Ivan Kirkov, Hristo Stefanov and others.

-The palace's logo represents a phoenix, shaped by curved strips and rays positioned in a circle.
-The emblem is a work of graphic designer Stefan Kanchev.
+The palace's logo represents a phoenix and was created by Bulgarian graphic designer Stefan Kanchev.

-The bronze artwork above the main entrance is the work of Georgi Chapkanov and represents a stylized sun reminiscent of the ceilings in old Bulgarian houses.
-The symbol has a diameter of about 7 meters.
-From its concave hemisphere radiate ears of corn.

-In the Palace's lobby stands the gilded sculpture Revival, also known as Mother Bulgaria by the sculptor Dimitar Boykov, which symbolizes a welcoming and revived Sofia.
-A part of the interior of the NDK is another representative sign – a bird woven into sun rays, symbolizing the flight towards knowledge and light.
+The bronze artwork above the main entrance is by Georgi Chapkanov and represents a stylised sun.
+In the Palace's lobby stands the gilded sculpture Revival, also known as Mother Bulgaria, by Dimitar Boykov.